 Complying with the highest standards of food safety, the Group ensures that its quality products consistently meet or exceed its customers' expectations.
-With its technical know-how, product expertise and proprietary blending methods, the Group has gained widespread recognition from its global customers.
+With its technical knowhow, product expertise and proprietary blending methods, the Group has gained widespread recognition from its global customers.

 The Group's products are sold primarily under the "JB COCOA" brand name to a worldwide customer base ranging from international trade houses to end users such as food and beverage and confectionery manufacturers.
-The Group's key customers include Nestle Group, Mondelez Group, Mars Group, Hershey's Group, Itochu Corporation, Theobroma B.V., General Cocoa Company Inc., Olam Europe Limited, etc.